Christchurch shootings: New Zealand PM Jacinda Ardern bans assault, semi-automatic rifles

 The AR-15 was used at Port Arthur and has been used in a number of high-profile US mass shootings.

-Ardern said she expects the new law to be in place by Apr 11 and buy-back scheme will be established for banned weapons, which will cost between NZ$100 million and NZ$200 million (between US$69 million and US$139 million), depending on the number of weapons received.
+A buyback scheme will be established for the banned weapons, which will cost between NZ$100 million and NZ$200 million (between US$69 million and US$139 million), depending on the number of weapons received.

-Anyone who keeps the guns after an amnesty period will face fines of up to $4,000 and three years' in jail.
+Anyone who keeps the guns after an amnesty period will face fines of up to US$4,000 and three years in jail.

 Ardern brushed aside suggestions of opposition to the ban, expressing confidence that gun owners will understand the "national interest" behind the moves and that the new law will provide for "narrow exemptions for legitimate business use".